jclouds/legacy-jclouds.github.com/documentation/quickstart/chef.md

 ### What does the generated bootstrap script do?

-The method named `createBootstrapScriptForGroup` in java and `create-bootstrap` in clojure do all the heavy lifting required to create a valid bootstrap script for chef.
+The methods named `createBootstrapScriptForGroup` in java and `create-bootstrap` in clojure do all the heavy lifting required to create a valid bootstrap script for chef.
 Here is the overall process:

 1. Grab the run-list associated with the group from the bootstrap databag.